bemurphy/ocrb-pusher-demo/talk/intro/intro.md

 # Let's make some observations
 * The following are not patterns or prescriptions or rules
 * While we've got some specific examples ahead, what I'm really aiming to do is rattle your thinking with regard to objects in Ruby webapps
-* It's OK to not have perfect code, especially in smaller programs or prototypes!
+* And finally, it's OK to not have perfect code, especially in smaller programs or prototypes!